braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/messaging/line.md

 ![Available templates]({% image_buster /assets/img_archive/line_templates.png %}){: style="border:0px;"}

 {% tabs %}
-{% tab LINE Text %}
+{% tab Line Text %}
-The LINE [Text](https://developers.line.biz/en/docs/messaging-api/message-types/#text-messages) webhook template will allow you to send text-based messages that support emojis.
+The Line [text](https://developers.line.biz/en/docs/messaging-api/message-types/#text-messages) webhook template will allow you to send text-based messages that support emojis.

 ![Text Type]({% image_buster /assets/img_archive/line_text_type.png %}){: style="max-width:70%;border:0px;"}
 {% endtab %}
-{% tab LINE Sticker %}
+{% tab Line Sticker %}
-The LINE [Sticker](https://developers.line.biz/en/docs/messaging-api/message-types/#sticker-messages) template will allow you to send sticker messages.
+The Line [sticker](https://developers.line.biz/en/docs/messaging-api/message-types/#sticker-messages) template will allow you to send sticker messages.
 Stickers can be used to make your bot app more expressive and engaging for your users.

 To send a sticker, include the sticker's package ID and sticker ID in the message object.
 See the [list of available stickers](https://developers.line.biz/en/docs/messaging-api/sticker-list/) that can be sent with the Messaging API.

 ![Sticker Type]({% image_buster /assets/img_archive/line_sticker_type.png %}){: style="max-width:70%;border:0px;"}
 {% endtab %}
-{% tab LINE Image %}
+{% tab Line Image %}
-The LINE [Image](https://developers.line.biz/en/docs/messaging-api/message-types/#image-messages) template allows you to send images to your Line users.
+The Line [image](https://developers.line.biz/en/docs/messaging-api/message-types/#image-messages) template allows you to send images to your Line users.

 To send images, include URLs of the original image and a smaller preview image in the message object.
 The preview image is displayed in the chat, and the full image is opened when the image is tapped.
 Note that the URLs must use HTTPS over TLS 1.2 or later.

 ![Image Type]({% image_buster /assets/img_archive/line_image_type.png %})
 {% endtab %}
-{% tab LINE Carousel %}
+{% tab Line Carousel %}
-The LINE [Carousel](https://developers.line.biz/en/docs/messaging-api/message-types/#carousel-template) template allows you to send messages with multiple column objects that users can cycle through.
+The Line [carousel](https://developers.line.biz/en/docs/messaging-api/message-types/#carousel-template) template allows you to send messages with multiple column objects that users can cycle through.
 In addition to having buttons, you can also indicate in each column object a single action to be executed when a user taps anywhere in the image, title, or text area.

 ![Carousel Type]({% image_buster /assets/img_archive/line_carousel_type.png %}){: style="max-width:70%;border:0px;"}
 {% endtab %}